FewFedPIT: Towards Privacy-preserving and Few-shot Federated Instruction Tuning: Abstract

 \section{Abstract}

-Instruction tuning has proven essential for enhancing the performance of large language models (LLMs) in generating human-aligned responses.
-However, collecting diverse, high-quality instruction data for tuning poses challenges, particularly in privacy-sensitive domains.
-Federated instruction tuning (\fedit) has emerged as a solution, leveraging federated learning from multiple data owners while preserving privacy.
-Yet, it faces challenges due to limited instruction data and vulnerabilities to training data extraction attacks.
-To address these issues, we propose a novel federated algorithm, \ourmethod, which utilizes LLMs' in-context learning capability to self-generate task-specific synthetic data for training autonomously.
-Our method employs parameter-isolated training to maintain global parameters trained on synthetic data and local parameters trained on augmented local data, effectively thwarting data extraction attacks.
-Extensive experiments on real-world medical data demonstrate the effectiveness of \ourmethod in improving federated few-shot performance while preserving privacy and robustness against data heterogeneity.
+Instruction tuning has been identified as a crucial technique for optimizing the performance of large language models (LLMs) in generating human-aligned responses.
+Nonetheless, gathering diversified and superior quality instruction data for such tuning presents notable obstacles, especially in domains with rigid privacy provisions.
+Federated instruction tuning (\fedit) has emerged as a promising solution, by consolidating collaborative training across multiple data owners, thereby resulting in a privacy-preserving learning model.
+However, \fedit encounters limitations such as scarcity of instructional data and risk of exposure to training data extraction attacks.
+In this paper, we propose a \textit{novel} federated algorithm, \ourmethod, designed to simultaneously enhance privacy protection and model performance of federated few-shot learning. \ourmethod comprises three vital components on the client side: (1) synthetic data generation, which utilizes LLMs' in-context learning capacity to generate synthetic data autonomously, thus expanding the local database; (2) parameter isolation training, which individually updates the public parameters in the synthetic data and the private parameters in the local data, consequently mitigating the noise impact of the synthetic data; (3) local aggregation sharing, which mixes public and private parameters before uploading, effectively preventing data extraction attacks.
+Extensive experiments on three open-source datasets demonstrate the effectiveness of \ourmethod in enhancing privacy preservation and improving federated few-shot performance.